hypre-space/hypredrive/docs/usrman-src/developer_notes.rst

   ``replay``.
 - Enable MemorySanitizer for fuzzing builds: ``-DHYPREDRV_FUZZ_MSAN=ON``.
 This requires Clang and a compatible dependency stack.
-- Replay tests are registered under the ``fuzz-replay`` CTest label.
+- CMake registers replay tests under the ``fuzz-replay`` CTest label.
 - The build targets are ``hypredrv-fuzz-parse``, ``hypredrv-fuzz-solve``, ``hypredrv-fuzz-lsseq``, ``hypredrv-fuzz-matrix``, and ``hypredrv-fuzz-vector``.